Email us at [email protected]

 As a mom who’s been there.

-That year, we visited family in Russia and saw a new set of specialists.
+When my son was 4, we visited family in Russia and decided to see a new set of specialists.

 They evaluated him and said something surprising:

-Honestly, I didn’t expect anything and I was hesitant, because the therapy was expensive, even in rubles.
+I didn’t expect it to work, and I was hesitant, because the therapy was expensive, even in rubles.

 And if all of the other things hadn’t helped, how would physical exercises do anything?